 Admission to the Fox School of Business and Management PhD MIS specialization is highly competitive.
 All applicants must take the GMAT or GRE General Test and have obtained a masters or undergraduate degree from an accredited university.
 Successful applicants typically possess an aptitude for critical thinking and have good knowledge about the state of art of applied information technology.
 Over the past several years the average student accepted into our program has scored 710 on the GMAT, 1400 on the GRE, and has had a GPA of 3.7 in their undergraduate and graduate degree programs, strong letter of recommendations, and a well-written personal statement.

 Application Deadlines: Rolling basis (with a final deadline of February 1 before the start of the program in August).
-You are strongly encouraged to apply early as additional University-wide scholarships may be available for outstanding candidates.
+You are strongly encouraged to apply early as additional University-wide scholarships may be available for outstanding, early applicants.
 The program only admits students in the fall of each year.
-For additional information please contact Joseph Allegra, Associate Director.
+For additional information please contact Joseph Allegra, Senior Associate Director.

 The MIS faculty at Fox are at the top of their field, and it seems like there is a constant stream of scholars visiting from institutions all over the world, delivering seminars about whatever cutting edge research they happen to be working on.
 With access to great minds like these, I always have the opportunity to bounce my ideas off others, to obtain great feedback, regardless of the topic.